jackyzha0/quartz/content/02 - Project/Data Science/Data Science.md

 ## 02 Math
 ***What is the importance of math in data analytics, data science, and deep learning?***
 [[Statistics]]
-📖 Great Books
+Resources
-- Introduction to Mathematical Statistics
+- 📖 Introduction to Mathematical Statistics
 	- Topics skipped: Transformations, Moment Generating Functions, Multivariate Normal Distribution, t- and F-Distributions, Mixture Distributions,
-- The Elements of Statistical Learning
+- 📖 The Elements of Statistical Learning
-- Machine Learning: A Probabilistic Perspective
+- 📖 Machine Learning: A Probabilistic Perspective
--
 ## 03 Database
 ***What is the importance of database and data in data science?***
 [[Database]]